 The stimulating effects of cocaine over time can cause an increased susceptibility to panic attacks, anxiety disorders, or paranoia.
 In some extreme cases, users may even experience psychosis, during which they lose touch from reality and experience both visual and auditory hallucinations.

 Cocaine use leaves users more likely to have strokes or seizures, as well as heart problems.
 Due to the rewiring of the brain, users may also experience disordered cognitive function such as an inability to focus or pay attention or memory problems.

 For sober cocaine addicts, relapse is an inherent danger.
 As with any drug addict, relapse is always a possibility and the vicious cycle of getting sober begins all over again.
 It is difficult for addicts to remain clean for long periods of time without the proper support, so any addict in recovery should seek assistance for their disease.

 They know the effects of cocaine before and after and how life can be without it.
 They know how difficult it is to get sober but have found a way to do so and now give it away for free.
-Using a 12 step program like Cocaine Anonymous provides ongoing support for as long as your loved one feels like attending.
+Using a 12 step program like CA provides ongoing support for as long as your loved one feels like attending.